Yerevan State University: Faculty of Biology

 The Faculty of Biology was founded in 1933, but the process of its founding started shortly after the foundation of YSU itself.
 Over different periods of time, it existed as an Academic Division of the Faculty of Natural Sciences and the Faculty of Pedagogy under the following names: Sub-department of Biology, Department of Biology, and Cycle of Biology.

 Currently, the faculty is structured as eight chairs: Botany, Zoology, Human and Animal Physiology, Ecology and Nature Protection, Microbiology and Biotechnology of Plants and Microbes, Genetics and Cytology, and Biochemistry and Biophysics.
 Scientific research groups are active under each of these chairs, utilizing five scientific research laboratories: General Biology, Biochemistry of Nitrogen Compounds, Biology and Biotechnology of Fungi, Biophysics of Subcellular Structures and a joint laboratory with YSU Faculty of Physics on Structural Biophysics.
 At the same time, state-financed scientific research groups undertake their activities under different chairs.
 This faculty is one of the largest high-ranked scientific research centers at YSU.
 More than 100 researchers are involved in the scientific research activities of the Faculty.

 Currently, 3 NAS Republic of Armenia Academicians, 3 NAS Republic of Armenia Associate members, 22 Doctors of Sciences and more than 100 candidates are involved in teaching for the Faculty.
 The general direction of research of the faculty are in the areas of Molecular and Cellular Biology, Molecular Biophysics, Biophysics of Membranes, Comparative and Evolutionary Biochemistry, Biochemistry of Plants, Biology and Fungi Research, Bacteriology, Biotechnology of Microbes and Plants, Molecular Genetics and Cell Genetics of Man, Genetic Engineering, Zoology and Histology, Physiology of Higher Nervous Activity of Humans and Animals, Psychophysiology, and Ecology of Biocenosis and Nature Protection.
-Many of the graduates are now well-known scientists working in scientific centers of the former USSR as well as abroad in the USA, France, Great Britain, Germany, Italy, and Japan.
+Many of the graduates are now well-known scientists working in scientific centers of the former USSR as well as abroad in the US, France, Great Britain, Germany, Italy, and Japan.

 More than 500 students study at the faculty and about 40 students do so through distance learning.
 More than 30 students are currently working to obtain the degree of a Candidate (Ph.D. and applicants).
 Three degrees are offered: Bachelor's, Master of Science, and Doctorate.

 "GeneClub" acts at the Chair of Genetics and Cytology.